-Where a position is covered by a private ruling, you only need to provide the ATO reference number for the ruling in the Concise description field.
-The reference number is also referred to as the authorisation number.
+Where a position is covered by a private ruling, you only need to provide us with the reference number for the ruling in the Concise description field.
+This is also referred to as the authorisation number.

-You can find the relevant reference number related to your entity's private ruling in the top right corner of correspondence from us.
+You can find the relevant reference number in the top right corner of correspondence from us.

-Positions covered by an APA application
+Positions covered by an advance pricing arrangement application or B RTP.

-A position subject to an APA application must be disclosed if it meets the criteria for a Category A or B reportable tax position.
 These positions must be disclosed even if the application has been accepted into our APA program.